This brief was updated on June 10, 2019. You can download the original text here.

 Get Savvy answers women’s additional questions in text and video format and directs them to additional web-based resources and hotlines.

-Child Trends used a randomized controlled design to evaluate the impact of Pulse on two measures of unprotected sex (sex without any birth control method, and sex without a hormonal/LARC method), as well as the program’s impacts on knowledge, attitudes, self-efficacy, and intentions.
+From 2016 to 2018, Child Trends used a randomized controlled design to evaluate the impact of Pulse on two measures of unprotected sex (sex without any birth control method, and sex without a hormonal/LARC method), as well as the program’s impacts on knowledge, attitudes, self-efficacy, and intentions.
 The intervention lasted six weeks and consisted of unlimited access to the app and receipt of text messages.
 The project team administered an online survey at the end of the six-week intervention, and 86 percent of the sample completed it.

 Evaluation key features: